Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 ![enter image description here](https://lh3.googleusercontent.com/BxWSReZ0wbBW3u0QZDZpWNkwOWfUkDL8ZQW9eVrZNPeYxp0ePfGhtLRd9bTG9i9hnIAwStrFV48)
 Thankfully, this packet printout is fairly straightforward.
 Reading from top down, we start to notice some of the packet components discussed above.
 For now, we'll focus on: IP addresses, ports, sequence numbers, acknowledgement numbers, flag, cheksum, and data.
 ![enter image description here](https://lh3.googleusercontent.com/68F2hIAa_tmkDwtwggDtLc26B8JPjMco0TBe-l3gq0Q9DPRl4CbZ57why7G-A0nw39mmltbCUvc)
-* IP addresses aren't technically part of a TCP packet, but they are always sent in tandem.
+- IP addresses aren't technically part of a TCP packet, but they are always sent in tandem.
-* Port numbers tell us the end points of the connection.
+- Port numbers tell us the end points of the connection.
 Here, 443 indicates that the user is connecting to a secure site via HTTPS, and 57880 indicates a private port on the user's end.
 Since 443 is listed as source, we know that this packet is traveling from the secure site, server, to the client.
 * Sequence number is the number assigned to the first byte of data in the current message.
 It tells us where in the overall data flow this packet belongs.
-* Acknowledgment number contains the next sequence number that the is expected in
+* Acknowledgment number contains the next sequence number that the is expected in flow of data.
+In and of itself it doesn't tell us much, but combined with packets around it, might be helpful.
+* Flag tells us what type of packet this is - here, an ACK packet, designates that this packet is acknowledging reciept of some information.
+Maybe an email was sent?
+*

 ## You Do